-14. Configuring the I-IPSIU Radio Settings
+13. Configuring the I-IPSIU Radio Settings

-The Informer Sensor Interface Unit (I-IPSIU) uses the audio out interface for broadcast of alerts to radio systems.
+The Informer Sensor Interface Unit (I-IPSIU) uses the audio out interface to broadcast alerts to radio systems.
 The audio output is a 600-ohm interface with manual volume control.
-The I-IPSIU has relays which are used as the push-to-talk (PTT) to activate the radio system.
+The I-IPSIU has relays that are used as the push-to-talk (PTT) to activate the radio system.
 The PTT relays are dry contact closures which are closed when the audio from the I-IPSIU is active.
-The I-IPSIU can use either a contact closure or audio input for detection of a busy radio system.
+The I-IPSIU can use either a contact closure or audio input to detect a busy radio system.
 You can program the I-IPSIU to use the carrier detect (contact or audio) to delay or prohibit announcements if the radio channel is busy.